Targren/botw-trainer/README.md

 This is a Trainer made for Legend of Zelda: Breath of The Wild

-This is not done yet and is still being improved.
-If you see an error in the code please create an issue.

 Ensure you have the latest version of DotNet Framework patched/installed (4.6.2).
 Offline Installer is [here](https://www.microsoft.com/en-us/download/details.aspx?id=53344).
 Web installer is [here](https://www.microsoft.com/en-us/download/details.aspx?id=53345).